Tawe/dev-process-tracker/README.md

 Dev Process Tracker (`devpt`) helps you track and control local dev services from one place.

-## Copilot CLI Challenge Submission Prep

-If you are submitting this repo to the GitHub Copilot CLI Challenge (submission deadline: **February 15, 2026, 11:59 PM PT**), use these repo docs:

-- `CHALLENGE_CHECKLIST.md` - final pre-submit checklist
-- `HOW_COPILOT_CLI_WAS_USED.md` - evidence of Copilot CLI usage during development
-- `ATTRIBUTION.md` - third-party code/inspiration disclosure
-- `LICENSE` - project license (MIT)

 ## What it does

 - Opens an interactive TUI by default (`devpt`)